drunken-monkey-ops/scaling-spork/README.md

 # scaling-spork

-### Overview

-This README file provides a comprehensive summary of the Group-16 report on the investigation of authors in the Reddit dataset.
-The report delves into the behaviors and contributions of users on the Reddit platform, focusing on the unique features of Reddit, such as upvoting, downvoting, controversiality scores, and distinguished comments.
-The report also includes computational experiments, results, discussions, and conclusions.

 ### Background

 Reddit is a popular online community where users engage in discussions across various topics through posts and comments.
 The platform is organized into user-created boards called subreddits, which are specialized forums that enable users to engage in discussions about topics that interest them.
 The Webis-TLDR-17 Corpus dataset, used in this investigation, contains around 4 million content-summary pairs from the Reddit dataset, providing a valuable resource for researchers and practitioners interested in natural language processing and summarization tasks.